project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 - Update sunbird_api_auth_token in your configuration with the above copied token.

 - Update sunbird_ekstep_api_key in your configuration with the API token obtained from ekstep portal.
-The steps are [described here](developer-docs/installation/medium_scale_deploy#api-keys)
+For details refer [API keys](developer-docs/installation/medium_scale_deploy#api-keys)

 ## Keycloak provisionig